Techtonica/keyboard-shortcuts-practice/README.md

 If you would like to contribute to the curriculum, please [sign up here](https://docs.google.com/forms/d/e/1FAIpQLSeW0mo-Dpsig70374UEPvzexpas-31Ost_HsFwm0kjNOxtbtg/viewform?c=0&w=1), then choose an issue in the projects tab above.

-**If you are part of the GHC Open-source Day hackathon, please use our dedicated trello board: https://trello.com/invite/b/n0K4702v/bea90647f14eae2be2a1ac54e124d566/techtonica-keyboard-app-persistance-layer.** You will find more detailed directions there.
+**If you are part of Indeed's Giving Tuesday initiative, please use our dedicated trello board: https://trello.com/invite/b/n0K4702v/bea90647f14eae2be2a1ac54e124d566/techtonica-keyboard-app-persistance-layer.** You will find more detailed directions there.
 We will be working from the `backend` branch.

 Try the current version of the app [here](https://techtonica.github.io/keyboard-shortcuts-practice/).